 For the accuracy grade, they revise and turn in a formal writing of their choice from the trimester (with peer edit help).
 Of course there are students who don’t get grammar at all, so they don’t find mistakes or correct their own!
 Each time, they have to swap with someone different, so they will have some well-corrected items.
 You can take one class period to work on these if you want to offer them time to work with you.
 You can also allow them to ask a second peer of their choice if they aren’t comfortable with the editing done by the first classmate.

-One of my favorites is the snowball activity.
+One of my favorite French writing activities is the snowball activity.
 Because the goal is to have fun and be silly, they don’t feel like they are really working.
 This is always my favorite type of activity!

-2. Give students a few minutes to write.
+2. Give students a few minutes to start writing in French.
 I usually do 3 minutes, but that’s just the time that seemed to work the best for us.
 You can adjust it based on your students.

 3. After they’ve written for the chosen time limit, have them ball up their papers and toss them up in the air.
 Then each student jumps up, grabs a “snowball” and reads what was written.